baidakovil/GreenGrassBot/README.md

 ## General info

-As of the end of 2023, the project is actively developing with single contributor.
+As of the end of 2023, the project is in **Python** and is actively developing with single contributor.

 The ultimate project goal is **to create an independent information "hub"** that
 collects information about concerts from as many sources as possible, and also collects
 user listening sessions (scrobbles) directly from music services.

 At the moment, both concerts and scrobbles are **obtained with Last.fm proprietary
 service**.
-More of that, concerts obtained using html parsing, what is disadvantage now.
+More of that, concerts obtained using html parsing, what is disadvantage now.\

+SQLite3 single-file database: [schema], [class Db].

 What Green Grass Bot does in version 0.2-beta: